Advanced Setup

 • HamVoIP Identity

-Enable automatic RedNode updates: if this setting is turned on, each time your node starts up (after a reboot or a power up), it will check with our update server and perform an immediate update if a newer version of the node software is available.
+Enable automatic RedNode updates: if this setting is turned on, each time your node starts up (after a reboot or a power up), it will check with our update server and perform an immediate update if a newer version of the RedNode software is available.

 AllStar Identity Section

 Node Number & Node Password: These are the bare minimum fields that you must fill out for your ClearNode to function.
 You may leave everything else on the Node Setup screen at the default values for a very simple installation.
+Node Numbers are assigned by the AllStarLink organization, as are the initial passwords.
+Note that the Node Password is NOT normally your AllStar Portal Login password – each node number has it’s own unique password which you can discover at the AllStarLink.org web portal.

 AllStar Server Section